ludichrislyts/Word-Replayssr/README.md

 ## Description
 A handy little program that takes a phrase, a word, and a replacement word from a user and finds and replaces all occurrences of the word with the replacement word.
+The new phrase is echoed back to the user, along with a count of how many replacements occurred.

 ## Setup